trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

       )
       AS <query>

-  Presto does not support gathering table statistics for Hive transactional tables.
+  Trino does not support gathering table statistics for Hive transactional tables.
   You need to use Hive to gather table statistics with ``ANALYZE TABLE COMPUTE STATISTICS`` after table creation.